trilom/sls-microservice/readme.md

 This will remove the `.serverless` and `node_modules/**` directory for the backend.

 ## What do do from here:
-In more complicated examples you would be able to use AWS Cognito in the `/user` endpoint to set up authentication.
+⋅⋅⋅In more complicated examples you would be able to use AWS Cognito in the `/user` endpoint to set up authentication.
 This endpoint would be scoped for user functions around Cognito and will likely have similar imports.
-You could also import Stripe in a `/billing` endpoint to facilitate collection of payment information.
+⋅⋅⋅You could also import Stripe in a `/billing` endpoint to facilitate collection of payment information.
-Withen the `/orders` endpoint, you can set up your DynamoDB queries for managing your order collection.
+⋅⋅⋅Within the `/orders` endpoint, you can set up your DynamoDB queries for managing your order collection.